afiqzudinhadi/ecommerce-template/packages/ui/README.md

 - `tailwindcss`: Tailwind CSS configuration for styling
 - `postcss`: PostCSS configuration for processing CSS
 - `shadcn/ui`: shadcn/ui components for UI
+- `tsup`: TypeScript bundler for building the UI components

 ### Building and Running